JusJae/CI_MS1_HomePhitness/README.md

 ### User Feedback

+I asked my peers to review the site when it was completed to give me their honest feedback.

 ## Validation

-The website was tested through W3C validator for HTML and CSS, WebAIM, Lighthouse
+The website was tested through W3C validator for HTML and CSS, WAVE Web AIM Accessibility Tool.
+I ran the site through the validation tools to check for errors whilst creating the project and to fix them within the code.

 <details>
 <summary>W3C Validation</summary>